Report a Sighting arrow-right

 • 6.
 How will you make sure the eradication will succeed?

 In 2015, before the project started, the feasibility of removing stoats from Orkney and preventing them returning was assessed by a world-leading stoat eradication expert.
 The review concluded both were feasible and that eradication should be attempted.
 We then tested trapping methodology in Orkney as part of the development phase of the project by running trapping trials to try out different stoat traps, baits, lures and various monitoring methods.
-These findings formed the eradication plan which was reviewed by an independent Technical Advisory Group (TAG) as well as the International Eradication Advisory Group.
-TAG members bring expertise covering stoat ecology, trapping and eradications enabling them to provide specialist advice and support throughout the project.
-Our trapping team are also experienced with a mixture of gamekeeping and eradication skills, helping them deploy traps in the most effective locations considering features of the landscape that stoats use such as dykes, ditches, fences, streams, field and track sides and stone walls.
-We regularly review the catch data to adapt the eradication to succeed.

 • 7.
 How will you ensure that once stoats are removed, they won’t return?

 The Orkney Native Wildlife Project is committed to supporting the long-term biosecurity of the islands.
 This includes working with communities on islands without stoats to develop biosecurity plans to prevent stoats spreading there while the eradication is taking place and producing a long-term biosecurity plan for Orkney to ensure that stoats do not return once the eradication is complete.
+Islands like Hoy, Rousay, and Shapinsay all have dedicated biosecurity response hubs, and work is ongoing with freight companies to check cargo coming into Orkney.

 • 8.
 How are you using dogs to find stoats?